 This is the oldest hand knotted rug in the world.
 It belonged to a Persian emperor who was buried with the rug.
 Grave robbers ransacked his grave of jewels and gold but did not bother to drag the rug with them.
 With the robbery happening in the winter, the rug froze within a thick layer of ice and preserved it for centuries!

 Hand tufted rugs, on the other hand, do not have such a lifetime.
-They are made to suit trends and can be changed in and out every few years.
+A tufted rug is made to suit trends and can be changed in and out every few years.

 It's not that wear and tear will degrade the rug, it just was not made to last more than three years.